 [3] Irish Pagan School is an online provider of education on authentic Irish tradition and culture led by teachers native to Ireland.
 Their school stands out through highest of standards, and levels of scholarship.

 [4] In the classes “Meeting the Irish Gods”, “Gods of the Tuatha Dé Dannan”, and “The Taking of Ireland” that I took at the Irish Pagan School, I became acquainted to the idea of the Irish gods being part of the the Irish fairy people, the Aos Sí.
-Without knowing it explicitly, my spiritual practice was already inclusive of fairies!
+More clarity on this subject emerged when I read "Gods and Goddesses of Ireland", "Fairies: A Guide to the Celtic Fair Folk" and "Celtic Fairies in North America" by Morgan Daimler

 [5] When speaking of fairy kings and queens in Ireland, it should not make one think of strict hierarchical subordination.